 Given the many nutrient-depleting factors, it is not surprising that intracellular magnesium levels are out of balance in many people and cannot be quickly detected by a simple serum blood test.

 Lectins exhibit a remarkable variety of biological activities that go far beyond simple carbohydrate binding.
-Their primary mechanisms of action include disruption of the intestinal barrier function, chelation of essential minerals (iron, zinc, calcium), and modulation of immune responses through the activation or suppression of specific signaling pathways.
+Their primary mechanisms of action include disruption of intestinal barrier function, chelation of essential minerals (iron, zinc, calcium), and modulation of immune responses through the activation or suppression of specific signaling pathways.
 Furthermore, lectins can act as enzyme inhibitors, interfere with hormonal signaling cascades, influence cell adhesion processes, and trigger autoimmune reactions through molecular mimicry.
 These multifactorial properties make lectins potent bioactive compounds with both protective and antinutritional effects.

 At the same time, studies show that certain plant lectins can also have positive effects when used therapeutically.
 For example, they can influence the immune system or even act against cancer cells.
 For this reason, they are being investigated in research as potential tools for diagnostics and therapy, among other applications.